Find your care

 - Skills-building therapies

-Since 1962, our eating disorder therapists have consistently helped patients and families better understand eating disorders.
+Since 1962, our eating disorder therapists have consistently helped patients and families better understand all types of eating disorders.
 We teach children and their families how to manage eating disorder symptoms at home, increasing the chances that treatment is successful in the long-term.

 Medical Stabilization Inpatient Program